 This doesn’t have to be intimidating.
-The key is to get familiar with what you owe, what you spend, and what your goals are.
-Here are some steps you could take to help get started:
+The key is to get familiar with what you spend, what you earn, and what your goals are.

-Figuring out What You’re Saving For
+Figuring Out What You’re Saving For

 The point of this is twofold: First, you can divide the amount you need by the months left until your deadline to get a clear picture of how much you’ll need to save each month.

 If your goal is in the distant future, you might want to invest the money in a retirement account, 529 college savings plan, or brokerage account so that it has the chance to grow over time.

 Sticking to a Budget

-The difference between your monthly income and expenses is what you have left over to save.
+The difference between your monthly income and your expenses is what you have left over to save.
 If there’s not enough left over, you can work on finding ways to cut spending or increase your income.

-Putting Your Savings on Autopilot
+Putting Savings on Autopilot

 For one thing, you may forget to move money into savings regularly amid your busy schedule.
-And unless you protect the money in advance by transferring it to a different account, you may accidentally spend it.
+And, unless you protect the money in advance by transferring it to a different account, you may accidentally spend it.

 If you’re putting away the amount you identified you need for your goal, you may get there without even thinking about it.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.

 SoFi Money is a cash management account, which is a brokerage product, offered by SoFi Securities LLC, member FINRA / SIPC .
 Neither SoFi nor its affiliates is a bank.
 SoFi has partnered with Allpoint to provide consumers with ATM access at any of the 55,000+ ATMs within the Allpoint network.
 Consumers will not be charged a fee when using an in-network ATM, however, third party fees incurred when using out-of-network ATMs are not subject to reimbursement.
 SoFi’s ATM policies are subject to change at our discretion at any time.